ciotto/css-html-js-minify/README.md

 - Pretty-Printed colored Logging to Standard Output and Log File on OS Temporary Folder.
 - No Dependencies at all, just needs Python Standard Built-in Libs.
 - Set its own Process name and show up on Process lists.
+- Can check for updates for itself.
 - Full Unicode/UTF-8 support.
+- Do NOT obfuscates code.
 - Smooth CPU usage.
 - `*.css` files are saved as `*.min.css`, `*.js` are saved as `*.min.js`, `*.htm` are saved as `*.html`
-- Do NOT obfuscates code.

 # Usage: